 A vehicle may be impounded without prior notice for:

-Contact Public Safety at 510.430.5555 or extension 5555 from any Mills phone.
+Contact Public Safety at 510.430.5555 or extension 5555 from any campus phone.
 All outstanding fines and fees must be paid before impounded vehicles will be released from the tow company.

 Tow and/or storage fees must be paid separately from campus fees.
 Neither campus nor tow company fees may be applied towards, or substituted for penalties accrued with the other.